 When you’re a kid, there aren’t many things better than a trampoline.
 But when you get older, reality starts to sink in.
 Trampolines may still be fun, but you start to see them from a more realistic side, and that realistic side is pretty pessimistic.

 Trampolines are dangerous.
 There’s simply no way around that.
-They’re dangerous, and thus a liability anytime you let someone use yours.
 That’s where insurance companies come in.
 It goes without saying that insurance companies are wary of anything that can be dangerous, and just because you’re responsible doesn’t mean they know that.

 So, how do insurance companies feel about trampolines?
 Does a homeowners insurance policy cover a trampoline?
 Read on to find out everything you need to know—with a little help from

 This might not be the answer you were hoping for, but it's the truth: sometimes.
 Homeowners insurance policies sometimes cover trampolines.
 It depends on your insurer and your plan, and on how a trampoline is listed.

 Sometimes a trampoline will be insured only as personal property, meaning a homeowners insurance plan will cover the cost if damage occurs to the trampoline, but not the liability if a person is injured on it.
 And sometimes a trampoline will be insured, but it will raise your premiums.